 Fastest Route to Residency or Citizenship in Europe

-There are several ways that one can get residence or citizenship in Europe.
+There are several ways that one can get residence or citizenship in Europe, let’s explore them one by one.

 Citizenship Through Ancestry

-For folks who can’t be physically present for such a long period of time in Europe, a number of countries have created alternative methods for obtaining residence or even citizenship without requiring you to spend much or even any time there.
+For folks who can’t be physically present for such a long period of time in Europe, a number of countries have created alternative methods for obtaining a residence or even citizenship without requiring you to spend much or even any time there.
 These programs are referred to as economic residence/citizenship or residence/citizenship by investment programs.
 They generally require all of the basic background information as mentioned above, but they essentially eliminate the “time” requirement in exchange for some type of financial investment in the country.
+If you need help going through this process please feel free to fill in your information here.

 Citizenship by Investment